isaac-udy/Enro/README.md

 ```

 ## FAQ
+#### How well does Enro work alongside "normal" Android Activity/Fragment navigation?
+Enro is designed to integrate well with Android's default navigation.
+It's easily possible to manually open a Fragment or Activity that will act as if Enro itself had done the navigation.
+All that needs to be done is for an appropriate NavigationInstruction to be added to the Fragment's arguments or the Activity's extras.

+#### How does Enro decide if a Fragment, or the Activity should receive a back button press?
+Enro considers the primaryNavigationFragment to be the "active" navigation target, or the current Activity if there is no primaryNavigationFragment.
+In a nested Fragment situation, the primaryNavigationFragment of the primaryNavigationFragment of the ... is considered "active".

 #### What kind of navigation instructions does Enro support?
 Enro  supports three navigation instructions: `forward`, `replace` and `replaceRoot`.